dev-guy/react-toolbox-reactrouter-mocha-boilerplate/README.md

 # Development

 ## Prepare your command line environment (optional)
-* . add-path
+* source add-path

-* add-path adds the node_modules/.bin directory to your PATH so you can run commands like 'eslint' from the command line
+- add-path adds the node_modules/.bin directory to your PATH so you can run commands like 'eslint' from the command line
-* "npm run" does this for you
+- "npm run" does this for you

 ## lint your js files
 * npm run eslint
-* eslint, unlike sass-lint, is run automatically by Webpack
+- eslint, unlike sass-lint, is run automatically by Webpack

 ## lint your sass files
 * npm run sass-lint
-* eslint, unlike sass-lint, is run automatically by Webpack
+- eslint, unlike sass-lint, is run automatically by Webpack

 ## lint everything
 * npm run lint